Why is pH important?

 What causes my water to be discolored? back to top

-If your HOT water is discolored, you may have a water heater problem.
+-If your HOT water is discolored, you may have a water heater problem.
 One way to determine whether the problem is in the hot or cold water is to see if the discoloration exists in your toilet bowl.
 If the toilet bowl water is not discolored, then the discoloration is likely in the hot water or your home’s plumbing.
-This is a private plumbing problem and Utilities recommends that you contact a licensed plumber for advice.
+This is a private plumbing problem and CLTWater recommends that you review owners manual or contact a licensed plumber for advice.

 Why are there pink stains on my fixtures and drains?